ApmeM/MazeGenerators/README.md

 StringParserAlgorithm - Print and parse maze to/from string

 MirroringAlgorithm - Mirror existing maze Horizontally/Vertically/Both or rotate it around center

+WallSurroundingAlgorithm - Build walls around all passages, junctions and rooms

 Credits
 ==========